47 submissions

 “I’ll have two tomato salads, a potato salad… large, a focaccia with extra dip, a caprese, two carbonaras, one with cheese, and a large pint,” Fulvio rapidly recited his wishlist to the waitress.

-She stared at him, her eyes betraying the rapidly growing urge to take it all as a bad joke or as a bizarre opening of a robbery.
-Thinking quickly before she could call for the guards, he placed a generous amount of gold on the table and encouraged her to take it… Which she did, but her gaze became even more confused once she realised that he was serious.
+She stared at him, her eyes betraying the rapidly growing urge to take it all as a bad joke or bizarre opening of a robbery.
+Thinking quickly before she could call for the guards, he placed a generous amount of gold on the table and encouraged her to take it… Which she did, her gaze turning even more confused once it became clear he was serious.

-“Alright… Will take some time though, so should I serve them as they come?” the waitress asked, looking for a different solution.
-“Or are you waiting for someone, Sir?”
+“Alright… Will take some time though, so should I serve them as they come?” the waitress asked, looking for a different way to put the pieces together.
+“Are you waiting for someone, Sir?”

 “Give me everything as fast as possible.
 Time is of the essence,” he urged.